Julio Fonseca (composer): Teaching

 After his return to Costa Rica in 1916, Fonseca dedicated his efforts to teaching, participating in important academic projects such as the founding of the Conservatorio de Música y Declamación.
 He was also part of the faculty of the Escuela de Música Santa Cecilia, where he occasionally assumed the duties of the Director of the Institution (J. J. Vargas Calvo) during the director's absences.
-In 1934, Fonsca founded the la Academia Euterpe with his son Jimmy and violinist Raúl Cabezas.
+In 1934, Fonseca founded the la Academia Euterpe with his son Jimmy and violinist Raúl Cabezas.
 The academy was only in operation for a few years.
 It primarily focused on teaching violin and piano, but also had a choir and an orchestra.

 Fonseca was an instructor at the Colegio de Señoritas where he was a professor of music from 1927 to 1942.
 Finally, Fonseca was a founding professor at the Conservatorio Nacional de Música, in 1942.
 This institution later transformed into the School of Music Arts of the University of Costa Rica.